Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Global and Weakly-Global Nucleus Decomposition

 where $\mu = \g$ or $\w$, and the indicator function $\mathbbm{1}_{\mu}(H_i,\t,k)$ is given in Definition~\ref{lwg}.
 Based on Lemma~\ref{Mont}, what we obtain is an unbiased estimate.
 Thus, setting $\mu = \g,\w$, we have

-$\g$-$\pmb{(k,\theta)}$\textbf{-nucleus.} In what follows, we propose an algorithm for finding all $\g$-$(k,\theta)$-nuclei, for different values of $k = 1, \ldots , k_{\max}$, where $k_{\max}$ is the largest value for which the local nucleus is non-empty.
-This is because we extract global nuclei from local ones.
-Namely, to prune the search space for finding a subgraph $\H$, we recall that every $\g$-$(k,\theta)$-nucleus is part of an $\l$-$(k,\theta)$-nucleus.
+$\g$-$\pmb{(k,\theta)}$\textbf{-nucleus.} In what follows, we propose an algorithm for finding all $\g$-$(k,\theta)$-nuclei for different values of $k = 1, \ldots , k_{\max}$, where $k_{\max}$ is the largest value for which the local nucleus is non-empty.
+This is because we extract global nuclei from local ones since every $\g$-$(k,\theta)$-nucleus is part of an $\l$-$(k,\theta)$-nucleus.
 The main steps of our proposed algorithm are given in Algorithm~\ref{global1}.

-Given a positive integer $k$, threshold $\theta$, error-bound $\epsilon$, and confidence level $\delta$, the algorithm starts by creating subgraph $\C_{k}$ as the union of all $\l$-$(k,\theta)$-nuclei (line~\ref{originalcand}).
+Given a positive integer $k$, threshold $\theta$, error-bound $\epsilon$, and confidence level $\delta$, the algorithm starts by creating subgraph $\C_{{k}}$ as the union of all $\l$-$(k,\theta)$-nuclei (line~\ref{originalcand}).
 Then, the algorithm incrementally builds a candidate $\g$-$(k,\theta)$-nucleus $\H$ as follows.
-For each triangle $\t$ in $\C_{k}$, it adds to $\H$ all the 4-cliques in $\C_{k}$ containing $\t$ (line~\ref{createfirst}).
+For each triangle $\t$ in $\C_{{k}}$, it adds to $\H$ all the 4-cliques in $\C_{{k}}$ containing $\t$ (line~\ref{createfirst}).
 By this process other triangles $\t'$ could potentially be added to $\H$ such that the number of 4-cliques containing $\t'$ is less than $k$.
-In order to remedy this, the algorithm adds all the 4-cliques of $\C_{k}$ containing $\t'$ to $\H$.
+In order to remedy this, the algorithm adds all the 4-cliques of $\C_{{k}}$ containing $\t'$ to $\H$.
 This process continues until all the triangles in $\H$ are contained in at least $k$ $4$-cliques (lines~\ref{whileglob1}-\ref{whileglob2}).
 Once the candidate graph $\H$ is obtained, $n$ samples of possible worlds of $\H$ are obtained (line~\ref{samplepossible}).
 Then, the algorithm checks if the condition $\hat{\Pr}(X_{\H,\t,\g} \geq k) \geq \theta$ is satisfied for each triangle $\t$ in $\H$ (lines~\ref{ifglob1}-\ref{ifglob2}).
-At the end, the algorithm returns all $\g$-$(k,\theta)$-nuclei $\H$ (line~\ref{globcond1}-\ref{globcond2}), for all the possible values of $k$.
+At the end, the algorithm returns all $\g$-$(k,\theta)$-nuclei $\H$ (line~\ref{globcond1}-\ref{globcond2}), {for all the possible values of $k$}.

-\textbf{$\w$-$(k,\theta)$-nucleus.} In what follows, we propose an algorithm for finding all $w$-$(k,\theta)$-nuclei, for different values of $k = 1, \ldots , k_{\max}$, where $k_{\max}$ is as before.
-We begin by noting that each $w$-$(k,\theta)$-nucleus is an $\l$-$(k,\theta)$-nucleus.
+\textbf{$\w$-$(k,\theta)$-nucleus.} In what follows, we propose an algorithm for finding all $w$-$(k,\theta)$-nuclei, {for different values of $k = 1, \ldots , k_{\max}$, where $k_{\max}$ is as before.} We begin by noting that each $\w$-$(k,\theta)$-nucleus is an $\l$-$(k,\theta)$-nucleus.
 The steps of our proposed algorithm are given in Algorithm~\ref{global2}.